HaeyoonJo/eks-tutorial/README.md

 # EKS Tutorial

+> ALL resources was destroyed after short hands-on

 Simply I could provision EKS and service using `eksctl`.
 At this stage, I will create an EKS cluster and explore the provisioned resources.